 Shared roadway: A roadway that has been designated by directional signage as being open to bicycle travel and is shared with other motor vehicle traffic, but is usually not identified by lane lines or pavement markings.
 The minimum lane width accepted for a shared roadway is 4.3 metres.

-Shelf-ready project: Shelf-ready means that a project is at the stage where construction can begin immediately once provincial funding has been announced.
-Shelf ready requires the proponent to have completed public consultation, project design, property negotiations and environmental mitigation measures prior to submission of the application.
+Shovel-ready project: Shovel-ready means that a project is at the stage where construction can begin immediately once provincial funding has been announced.
+Shovel-ready requires the proponent to have completed public consultation, project design, property negotiations and environmental mitigation measures prior to submission of the application.

 Shoulder bikeway: A shoulder bikeway is located on the right side of the shoulder line of an open roadway, using the paved shoulder of the roadway.
 It does not encompass any of the regularly travelled motor vehicle portion of the roadway.
 The minimum width accepted for a shoulder bikeway is 1.5 metres.
 A shoulder bikeway may be indicated by road signs and/or pavement markings.

 Transportation Cycling: Local governments develop cycling infrastructure in order to equip residents with the option of cycling for transportation purposes, whether for work, school, or errands.
 These developments also afford tourists the opportunity to explore British Columbia.
 BikeBC aims to reduce the number of trips made by motor vehicles, thereby contributing to the reduction of traffic and greenhouse gas emissions, leading to an improved quality of life for all British Columbians.